 In another study conducted by Backblaze, it was found that on an average 1,00,000+ hard drives fail every week in the US alone.

 It’s evident from the given facts that hard drive failure is common.
 It goes without saying that a failing or failed hard drive results in loss of precious data.

 But you may not know that a failing or failed hard drive in most of the cases produce unusual noise.
 Typically, these unusual sounds are the result of mechanical damage of hard drive’s component(s).

 You must get alert if you observe any unusual noise coming out of your hard drive to prevent its failure and hence data loss.
 It’s best to contact a Professional Data Recovery Service Provider in case of a hard drive failure where your hard drive makes unusual noise, because there’s nothing much that you can do about it on your own.
 In fact, using hit-and-trial methods to fix mechanical failure of drive might result in permanent data loss.

-In this article we’ll share the different types of hard drive noises such as clicking, grinding, buzzing, and clock ticking.
+In this article we’ll share the different types of hard drive sounds like geiger counter such as clicking, grinding, buzzing, and clock ticking.
 We’ll also discuss about the reasons for these noises and their implications.
-But before that, let’s have a look at the structure of a hard drive so that it becomes easy for you to relate to the issues of unusual sounds.
+But before that, let’s have a look at the structure of a hard drive so that it becomes easy for you to relate to the issues of unusual sounding like a geiger counter.